Upcoming

 The Museum of Contemporary Art | Chicago, IL

-Zelazny is featured on an episode of PBS's Artrageous with Nate, The Artist in Your Backyard.
+PBS airs an episode on the work of Mary Lou Zelazny in Artrageous with Nate, The Artist in Your Backyard.

 Elmhurst Art Museum | Elmhurst, IL

-Selections from the Cleve Carney Bequest presents selections from a collection of 300 works bequeathed to the museum by Cleve Carney (1939-2013).
+Selections from the Cleve Carney Bequest exhibited 300+ works bequeathed to the museum by Cleve Carney.

 10 Highlights from the Expo Art Fair, Paddy Johnson and Robin Dluzen, ArtFCity, September 19, 2015.